mde-docs/mde-docs.github.io/README.md

 **For WINDOWS USERS: Make sure to define the mkdocs path in the environment variable path as it is necessary.**

-Head over to the ``mde-docs-site`` folder which is the **main directory** of this project.
+The ``./mde-docs.github.io`` folder is the **main directory** of this project.
 You can start editing the webpages found in the ``docs`` folder.
-To live preview the edits, use terminal to navigate to the project's main directory and run:
+To live preview the edits, use terminal to navigate to the main directory (this directory) and run:

 `mkdocs serve`